 - Forgiveness: the act of pardoning an offender.

 - Friendship defined: A close relationship between two or more people.
+A voluntary support or help out of good will.

 - Generosity: the quality of being kind and giving.